bombasticSlacks/Reclaimers/Game/Blocks/Peoples-Champion.md

 {: .label .label-green }
 ### People's Champion
 *You seem unstoppable, shrugging off even the most lethal of injuries.*
-* Once per [Deployment](Deployment) you may ignore any injury as though it didn't occur.
+* You may spend [Power](Game/Additional-Attributes#Power) to reduce incoming damage 1 to 1.

+> So you may spend 2 power to recuce 3 damage to 1.